Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 INCIDENT REPORTCome to the Danville Police Department Records Office, Room 115 on the first floor of the Municipal Building, 427 Patton St., Danville, VA 24541.
 The cost is $5.00 for each report (cash only).
 Reports are not mailed.

+The City of Danville Police Department takes seriously all complaints regarding the service provided by the Department and the conduct of its members.
 If you wish to make a complaint about the actions of a Danville police officer or any other aspect of police operations, please use one of the options below.

 Your complaint will then be investigated.
-You may be contacted and asked additional questions about your complaint.
+You may be contacted and asked for additional questions about your complaint.
 A supervisory officer will assist you in filling out a complaint form if you wish.
 When your complaint has been investigated, the Chief of Police will review the investigation and write you a letter explaining what has been determined concerning your complaint.

 A copy of the application can be downloaded from the Virginia State Police website by clicking here or you can pick up a copy at the Danville Circuit Court Clerk's Office.
 The form and the link below will outline the necessary steps to obtain a permit.